 How to Create a Security Guard CV

-A security guard job is demanding as everyone relies on you to ensure a safe environment.
-You reassure employers and their customers that they won’t have to worry about anything while they carry out their duties.
+A security guard role is demanding as everyone relies on you to ensure a safe environment.
+You reassure employers and their customers that they won’t have to worry about anything as they go about their tasks.

 So, what makes a great security guard CV?
-When you write your resume to secure more interviews, follow these steps to impress hiring managers.
+When you write your CV to secure more interviews, follow these steps to impress hiring managers.

 Create a profile of your qualifications

-Whether it’s a career objective or a summary, a professional profile makes it easy for potential employers to see your value from the outset.
-Summarise your achievements, potential, skills, and aspirations for the new role, and you’ll make a fitting first impression.
+Whether it’s a career objective or a summary, a professional profile allows potential employers to recognise your value from the outset.
+Summarise your achievements, potential, skills, and aspirations for the new role, and you’ll create a fitting first impression.

 A career objective for a trainee security officer